jeremiahh1198/stable-diffusion-webui/README.md

+# NOTICE
+Modifications were made to eliminate kernal reloading and support for Gradient notebooks.

 # Stable Diffusion web UI
-Modifications made to eliminate kernal reloading and support for Gradient.

 A browser interface based on Gradio library for Stable Diffusion.

 ![](screenshot.png)